i8degrees/redstone-university/src/introduction.md

 ### The Journey Ahead

 -   **Part I: The Foundations - Speaking to the Machine.** We will begin by learning the absolute basics of Redstone and binary.
-We will then master the grammar of Boolean logic and use it to construct our own "keyboard" and "monitor."
+We will then master the grammar of Boolean logic and use it to construct a input interface, 4-to-10 decoder, 10-to-7 encoder, and a 7-segment digital display.
     -   **Module 0 (Optional):** The Redstone Toolkit
     -   **Module 1:** The 4-Bit Input Interface
-    -   **Module 2:** The Language of Logic
+    -   **Module 2:** The Grammar of Circuits – Foundational Logic Gates
+    -   **Module 3:** The Art of Logic – Simplification and Special Gates
-    -   **Interlude (Optional):** The Art of Compact Design
+    -   **Interlude I (Optional):** The Art of Compact Design
-    -   **Module 3:** Decoders & Digital Displays
+    -   **Module 4:** Decoders & Digital Displays
+    -   **Interlude II (Optional):** The Power of Abstraction in Practice

 -   **Part II: Engineering a Robust Arithmetic Unit.** Here, we will build the mathematical core of our machine.
 We'll engineer an adder and subtractor, discover our machine's natural limitations through "bugs" like overflow, and upgrade our system to solve them, just like real engineers.